Kelvin: Precursors

 An ice water bath offered a practical calibration point for thermometers (shown here in Celsius) before the physical nature of heat was well understood.

-During the 18th century, multiple temperature scales were developed, notably Fahrenheit and centigrade (later Celsius).
+During the 18th century, multiple temperature scales were developed, notably Fahrenheit and Celsius.
 These scales predated much of the modern science of thermodynamics, including atomic theory and the kinetic theory of gases which underpin the concept of absolute zero.
 Instead, they chose defining points within the range of human experience that could be reproduced easily and with reasonable accuracy, but lacked any deep significance in thermal physics.
 In the case of the Celsius scale (and the long defunct Newton and Réaumur scales) the melting point of ice served as such a starting point, with Celsius being defined (from the 1740s to the 1940s) by calibrating a thermometer such that: